 Societal - i.e. problems we all face and possible responses, at the national and/or international levels.

-As 2017 gathers pace, it is worth examining the trends that may impact us all, over the years and decades to come.
+As 2017 passes its half-way point, it is worth examining the trends that may impact us all, over the years and decades to come.
 You can see how such trends may unfold, year by year, below.
 Please contact us for help in creating value from these trends.

 This evolving report examines key developments around the United Nations Sustainable Development Goals (UN SDGs).